Carl-Murray/hello-world/README.md

 im learning how to work with python, java and c#.

-i hope to become a game developer.
+i hope to become a great game developer.